tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extension.

-When performing session resumption, this extension is not included in ServerHello, and the server ignores the extension in ClientHello (if present).
+When performing session resumption, this extension is not included in Server Hello, and the server ignores the extension in Client Hello (if present).

 ##### Negotiated Groups